 - You provided false information on the application.

 - The insurance company becomes bankrupt or insolvent.

-Since you are guaranteed to be able to stay with plan (even if you develop a health problem), the plan is called “guaranteed renewable.“ However, if you bought a Medicare Supplement plan before 1992, it may not be guaranteed renewable.
-This means that with the state’s approval, the insurance company could cancel your Medicare Supplement policy.
-If your policy bought before 1992 is canceled, you might have the right to buy another Medicare Supplement policy.
+Since you are guaranteed to be able to stay with the insurance plan (even if you develop a health problem), the plan is called “guaranteed renewable.“ However, if you bought a Medicare Supplement insurance plan before 1992, it may not be guaranteed renewable.
+This means that with the state’s approval, the insurance company could cancel your Medicare Supplement insurance plan.
+If the plan you bought before 1992 is canceled, you might have the right to buy another Medicare Supplement insurance plan.

 What are guaranteed-issue rights?

-Your right to buy a new Medicare Supplement policy if your old policy is canceled is called a “guaranteed-issue right.“ Guaranteed-issue rights protect you from medical underwriting and could be granted if your Medicare Supplement policy ends through no fault of your own (for example).
+Your right to buy a new Medicare Supplement insurance plan if your old one is canceled is called a “guaranteed-issue right.“ Guaranteed-issue rights protect you from medical underwriting and could be granted if your Medicare Supplement insurance plan ends through no fault of your own (for example).
 Medical underwriting is the process in which a health insurance company collects data on your health history and evaluates any past or current medical problems when making a decision about your application.
-Pre-existing conditions could result in your being denied coverage or having to pay a higher premium for coverage.
+Pre-existing conditions* could result in your being denied coverage or having to pay a higher premium for coverage.
 Your Medicare Supplement Open Enrollment Period and guaranteed-issue situations are two circumstances where the insurance company generally cannot use medical underwriting.

 The product and service descriptions, if any, provided on these eHealth Insurance Web pages are not intended to constitute offers to sell or solicitations in connection with any product or service.
 All products are not available in all areas and are subject to applicable laws, rules, and regulations.